Skip to main content

 Council-level data

 National averages mask enormous local variation.
-The difference between the cheapest and most expensive council areas can exceed 100%.
+The difference between the lower-cost and most expensive council areas can exceed 100%.

 TreatCompare tracks care costs across 93 local authorities in England, using NHS England and CQC data.
 You can look up your specific council area to see: